 Chances are, your learners aren’t going to be willing or able to sit through an hour-long eLearning session, thanks to busy schedules and other distractions.
 This is why it’s essential to break your eLearning course down into smaller modules that are easily digestible.
 Ideally, these modules should be of about 15 to 20 minutes long, if not shorter, so that your learners can complete each one of them, when convenient.
 You should also make it easy for them to start where they left off by including an online course map or progress bar they can click to access the next module they want to access in the eLearning course.

 Your eLearning course should have simple and straightforward navigation controls, as well as an intuitive design that guides learners through the eLearning experience rather than frustrating them.
-Make sure that all links are active by checking the buttons and hyperlinks frequently, and provide instructions on how they should navigate in the eLearning course.6.
-Stress the real world benefits from the start.
+Make sure that all links are active by checking the buttons and hyperlinks frequently, and provide instructions on how they should navigate in the eLearning course.

 Another key element that is often lacking in asynchronous courses is collaboration.
 Therefore, you may want to consider integrating message boards, forums, and project management platforms into your eLearning design to give them the opportunity to get peer feedback.
 They can share their experiences and work together to solve common challenges, even though they are completing online assignments on their own.

 No learning experience is complete without an effective assessment strategy, and this is doubly important for asynchronous eLearning courses.
 You must integrate exams or quizzes to test learners’ knowledge and check their progress.
 Doing so also gives them the chance to gauge their own progress, so that they can fix incorrect learning behaviors and improve upon their weaknesses.

 10. Strike a balance between entertaining and enlightening